-Our work has received numerous awards & nominations, including: the Governor General's Literary Award for Drama, the SummerWorks Prize for Production, Best of Fringe & Patron's Pick (Toronto Fringe), the Encore Series & Overall Excellence in Solo Performance (FringeNYC), the Dora Mavor Moore Award, the Spotlight Award for Performance (SummerWorks), and Outstanding Production x3 (NOW Magazine).
+Our work has received numerous awards & honours, including: a nomination for the Governor General's Literary Award for Drama; 9 Dora Mavor Moore Award nominations (with 2 wins); an honourable mention for the SummerWorks Prize for Production; 2 nominations for the SummerWorks Spotlight Award for Performance (with 1 win); Best of Fringe & Patron's Pick from the Toronto Fringe; the Encore Series & Overall Excellence in Solo Performance from the New York Fringe; and 3 mentions as Outstanding Production from NOW Magazine in their festival wrap-up.

 The name Pandemic was adopted to speak to the aim of the company to create work that is simultaneously dangerous – from the contemporary widespread bio-hazard connotations of the name – and also, in essence, work that responds to issues that effect and affect the larger common public.

 “Pandemic” is derived from the Greek “pandemos” meaning all (“pan”) people (“demos”).